Secure the role you really want

 - Dress professionally.
 Jeans are acceptable with a nice blouse or shirt.
-Don't wear anything too suggestive and make sure your clothes are child friendly, e.g. flat shoes,.
+Make sure your clothes are child friendly, e.g. flat shoes.
 Being neat, clean, and presentable is essential.

-- If the family's children are participating at the interview, interact with them to show that you truly care.
+- If the family's children are participating in the interview, interact with them to show you truly care.

-- Smile and make eye contact with the family and the children, shake hands, and thank the parents for the opportunity to interview with them.
+- Smile and make eye contact with the family and children, shake hands and thank the parents for the opportunity to interview with them.

-- Be prepared to ask a few questions of the interviewer which show that you are interested and want to make sure the job will be a good fit for both of you.
+- Be prepared to ask a few questions of the interviewer which show you're interested and want to make sure the job will be a good fit for both of you.

-- Ask the employer when they plan on making a decision and/or when you might expect to hear from them.
+- Ask the employer when they plan on making a decision or when you might expect to hear from them.

 Employees are entitled to receive a statement of their employment particulars within two months of starting work.
 This sets out your main employment terms, including the job description, pay, hours of work and any disciplinary or grievance procedures your employer has.

-What a written statement of employment particulars is
+What is a written statement of employment particulars?

 The statement sets out in writing some of your main employment terms, known as the 'principal statement'.
 It will not necessarily cover all of your employment terms and may cover only the ones your employer has a duty to include as listed below.